 Due to the demand of staff and customers alike, ZD Zagorje began to look for a more robust and modern solution to the problem of vaccine monitoring.

-To this end, ZD Zagorje now possess several of our EL-WiFi data logging sensors, that automatically record the temperature at set intervals - a reading every 15 minutes and then sends the data wirelessly to their Cloud account.
+To this end, ZD Zagorje now possesses several of our EL-WiFi data logging sensors, that automatically record the temperature at set intervals – a reading every 15 minutes and then sends the data wirelessly to their Cloud account.
 Staff can then simply manage, download and print the data in a report form.